-How to use Guided Access on iPhone and iPad

-Whether you're working for a business that wants to use iPads to display information or you'd simply like your child to focus on their homework app, you can use Apple's Guided Access feature to lock your screen on one specific app.

-Built as an Accessibility feature, Guided Accees limits users to one specific app, preventing them from switching to another program or returning to the Home screen.
-This can be extremely useful in a number of settings, including education, autism research, businesses, restaurants, museums, and more.
+Prevent others from snooping around on your phone with Guided Access

+Have you ever come across a time when you have to hand off your device to someone else so that they could use it?
+Yes, we all have been in that situation, but there's also the possibility of them poking around in other apps, which could contain sensitive information or things you don't want others to see.
+Whether you're using your most powerful iPad at work and need to use it to display info to others, or you let your child use your iPhone to watch a video, you can lock the device to just that particular app with an Accessibility feature called Guided Access.

+Guided Access is originally an Accessibility feature, but it has proven itself to be a useful tool for anyone who doesn't want others to snoop around on their best iPhone or favorite iPad.
+By locking the device to a single app, no one besides you can exit out of it, because you can even use Touch ID or Face ID for security, as well as a specific six-digit passcode for Guided Access.

-Whether it's a writing app, drawing app, music app, math app, or a story, video, or reading app, Guided Access helps make sure that all attention remains on that app.
+Whether it's a writing app, drawing app, music app, math app, or a story, video, or reading app, iPhone's Guided Access feature helps make sure that all attention remains only on that app.
 It also prevents you from accidentally exiting to the Home screen or another app when you don't mean to.

-Guided Access can even be used to create a "guest mode," allowing you to hand your device to someone so that they can use Safari, iBooks, Video, or a game without having to worry that they'll snoop through your personal information.
+Think of it as a kind of "guest mode," because you can let someone else use an app like Safari without worrying about them going through your other apps or messages.

-How to enable Guided Access on iPhone and iPad
+How to enable iPad or iPhone Guided Access

 - Tap on Accessibility.

-- Tap the switch to turn on Guided Access.
+Scroll down to the bottom and then tap on Guided Access.

-Tap Set Guided Access Passcode and set a passcode.
+- Tap Set Guided Access Passcode to create a six-digit passcode.
+This passcode is needed to end a Guided Access session.

-- Toggle Accessibility Shortcut to On, which allows you to triple-click the Home button and enter Guided Access at any time.

-How to enable Touch ID for Guided Access
+How to enable Face ID or Touch ID for Guided Access

-If you use Touch ID to unlock your iPhone, then you can also use it to end Guided Access sessions, which is perfect if you have clever kids who can guess your passwords or if you just wanted the added bit of security.
-Here's how to turn it on:

 - Tap Passcode Settings.